 If you purchase an extended warranty from Infiniti and then decide it was a mistake, you can cancel the warranty for a full refund within 60 days.
 If you’ve already had covered repairs done within that time window, the cost of those repairs will be deducted from your total refund amount.
 There is also a $50 processing fee, which will be deducted from your refund.

 After 60 days, you can still cancel your warranty, but you won’t receive the same refund.
 Instead, your refund will be prorated based on the time in force or the mileage driven – whichever is greater.
 There will also be a $50 processing fee that will be deducted, and any repairs that were covered by the warranty will be deducted as well.

 Infiniti Extended Warranty Cost

 Infiniti doesn’t publish cost information for the Elite Extended Protection Plan online, but a number of drivers have reported costs in various Infiniti forums.
-According to owners, prices can range from $1,500 to $3,000 depending on the model and deductible you choose.
+According to owners, their extended warranty prices can range from a total of $1,500 to $3,000 depending on the model and deductible you choose.

 It’s also possible that different Infiniti dealerships may give you different quotes.
-Shop around from a few different locations to see if you are receiving the best deal.
+Shop around at a few different locations to see if you are receiving the best deal.